|

 Kor'An D'seas, who was now the fleet academy Commandant,

-said it was OK.
+said that it was OK.

 ON